 Ann Marie Lewis, MA, Pennsylvania Licensed Psychologist, Clinical Coordinator Equines For Freedom

 As an equine specialist coming into the mental health field, I had so much to learn to best be able to support the therapists I work alongside.
 The Equilateral training program, both the webinars & the practicum, were rich with valuable information, clear & concise explanations & opportunities to ask questions.
 I came away with a solid understanding of the eight phase EMDR protocol & ideas of how to incorporate horses to better facilitate this process within my team.
 Sarah has always made herself available to answer questions & consult with both mental health & equine professional team members.
-I have not hesitated to recommend Equilateral, The EA-EMDR Protocol, to many others in this field, & absolutely will continue to do so.
+I have not hesitated to recommend Equilateral: The Equine Assisted EMDR Protocol to many others in this field, & absolutely will continue to do so.

 Equines For Freedom

-EquiLateral: The Equine-Assisted EMDR Protocol addresses the many challenges that EMDR and EAP professionals experience when working with complex trauma.
+EquiLateral: The Equine Assisted EMDR Protocol addresses the many challenges that EMDR and Equine Assisted Therapy (EAP) professionals experience when working with complex trauma.

 We want to help our clients heal their hearts.
 We want them to feel safe and grounded.
 But, we also know that it may not be that simple.
 How do we help them to trust us, when perhaps we humans hurt them the most?